ACH Payments

 • pending - ACH transfers are in a pending state after the object is initially created, but have not yet been processed by the sponsor bank for origination.

-• onhold - The transfer is onhold when it is awaiting an operational task that has been configured in the system i.e., an OFAC screening.
+• onhold - The transfer is onhold when it is awaiting an operational task that has been configured in the system i.e., an OFAC screening, or if the transaction is queued for later processing

 • processing - Transfers are briefly in a processing state when they are transmitted to the sponsor bank for origination.

-• success - Transfers are marked as success afer the transaction has been confirmed received by the ACH network.
+• success - Transfers are marked as success after the transaction has been confirmed received by the ACH network and funds are available.
 Successful ACH transfers can still receive a Return.

 💡